callmephilip/callmephilip.github.io/content/posts/adding-rich-text-editor-to-htmx-project.md

 How much extra javascript do you need to wire a reasonably ambitious and feature full rich text editor in your HTMX based app?
 Let's find out.

-> Some context: The very first build of [tinychat](https://github.com/callmephilip/tinychat) shipped with a plain text editor. tinychat uses HTMX for the SPA feel.
+> Some context: The very first build of [tinychat](https://github.com/callmephilip/tinychat) shipped with a plain text editor. tinychat uses HTMX to get the SPA feel going.
 Last week I added integration with [CK Editor 5](https://ckeditor.com/).
 Here is what it looks like:

 ![tinychat with rich text editor](/tinychat-editor.png)